RhetTbull/osxphotos/README.md

 - timeout: (int, default=120) timeout in seconds used with use_photos_export
 - exiftool: (boolean, default = False) if True, will use [exiftool](https://exiftool.org/) to write metadata directly to the exported photo; exiftool must be installed and in the system path
 - no_xattr: (boolean, default = False); if True, exports file without preserving extended attributes
+- use_albums_as_keywords: (boolean, default = False); if True, will use album names as keywords when exporting metadata with exiftool or sidecar
+- use_persons_as_keywords: (boolean, default = False); if True, will use person names as keywords when exporting metadata with exiftool or sidecar

 Returns: list of paths to exported files.
 More than one file could be exported, for example if live_photo=True, both the original imaage and the associated .mov file will be exported